Driving value and innovation from your suppliers

 The simple truth is, ‘If you don’t contract it, it probably won’t happen.’

-We know we want our suppliers to attend innovation workshops and come up with measurable initiatives with plans to realize them.
+We know we want our suppliers to attend innovation workshops and come up with measurable initiatives with plans to realise them.
 We know we want the supplier to provide certain KPI data for our reporting that is easy to validate, and we know we want service credits to be collected in a straightforward and low-maintenance way.

 And yet these expectations aren’t defined in the contract, or attempts are made to agree them at the end of the sourcing process with a high-level statement, once the supplier has been down-selected and leverage has been lost.

 While you don’t want to drive up prices through heavy-handed burdensome administration, most elements of how you want to manage a contract and a supplier relationship can and should be included in a contract template within the RFP.
 Appropriate wording can easily be selected based on the segmentation of that supplier and contract.
-And templates should be included where possible to standardize processes across the business and enable anyone to pick up a document and understand it.
+And templates should be included where possible to standardise processes across the business and enable anyone to pick up a document and understand it.

 By putting this in place early, and ensuring your contracts match your strategy for how you will manage each contract/supplier segment, you will lay the groundwork for the future expansion.